sipha-parser/sipha/doc/src/introduction.md

 ## Project Status

-> [!WARNING]
+> [!NOTE]
-> Sipha is currently in **alpha** and under active development.
-The API is subject to change, and some features may be incomplete.
-We welcome feedback and contributions!
+> Sipha 0.5.0 provides a stable foundation for incremental parsing.
+The core API is stable, and we continue to add features and improvements based on user feedback.
+We welcome contributions!

 ## Key Features